real estate broker vs agent

 Procedure requirements

-• Attend a successfully complete pre-licensing course, including both federal and state-specific laws/regulations.
+• Attend a successfully completed pre-licensing course, including both federal and state-specific laws/regulations.

 • Successfully pass the real estate license of your state.